Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

 = Unreleased =
-* Remove the Customizer from the menu, if a block theme is used #xxx
+* Remove the Customizer from the admin menu and the admin bar, if a block theme is used #xxx
 * Delete woocommerce_demo_store option to hide the demo store notice #xxx

 = 2.3.3 =